What you'll study

 Expert training

-Learn both on and off-campus from specialists and working professionals, tailoring your training and exploration to your area of interest in stage and events management
+Learn both on and off-campus from specialists and working professionals, tailoring your training and exploration to your area of interest in stage management

 Facilities and field trips